24mm

 supposedly less prone to flare.
 A good argument.
 Also,

-if you are using a tripod (as you should), the longer exposure
+if you are using a tripod (as you should), you can compensate for the added shutter length resulting from the 1-stop light loss.

-a blast to use.
+great to learn with.
 I am glad that I decided not to go wider

 even worse with a wider lens.
 The biggest reason I would